Endava/cats/README.md

 - `--customFuzzerFile` a file used by the `CustomFuzzer` that will be used to create user-supplied payloads.
 - `--skipXXXForPath=path1,path2` can configure a fuzzer to be skipped for the specified paths.
 You must provide a full `Fuzzer` name instead of `XXX`.
 For example: `--skipVeryLargeStringsFuzzerForPath=/path1,/path2`
 - `--excludedFuzzers=LIST_OF_FIZZERs` a comma separated list of fuzzers that will be excluded for **all** paths.
 You must provide full `Fuzzer`.
 For example: `--excludedFuzzers=VeryLargeStringsFuzzer`
+- `--securityFuzzerFile` A file used by the `SecurityFuzzer` that will be used to inject special strings in order to exploit possible vulnerabilities

 Using some of these options a typical invocation of CATS might look like this: